harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D79
 Worked on Simple-Login-UI-React code sandbox.
 Implemented a simple UI with reusable components for Login/Register and used ternary, AND operators.

+### R1D80
+Worked on React-Hooks code sandbox.
+Implemented a simple counter and a simple clock app using React - useStateHooks.